Construction Updates

 Newark Street DCFC Electric Vehicle Charging Stations Installation

-Work continues on the installation of 2 DC fast charging stations on the north side of Newark Street between Grand Street and Adams Street.
-This project is partially funded by a grant from the NJ Board of Public Utilities and will help achieve the City’s goal of providing a publicly accessible EV charging station within a five-minute walk of all residents.
+This project was partially funded by a grant from the NJ Board of Public Utilities and will help achieve the City’s goal of providing a publicly accessible EV charging station within a five-minute walk of all residents.

 No items found.